pete-machine/torchbricks/README.md

 <!-- #endregion -->

 ## Bricks for model training
-We are not creating a training framework, but to easily use the brick collection in your favorite training framework or custom training loop, we need the final piece.
+We are not creating a training framework, but to easily use the brick collection in your favorite training framework or custom training/validation/test loop, we need the final piece.
 We should be able to calculate and gather metrics across a whole dataset.

-We will extend our example from before by adding metric bricks and using reusable components from `torchbricks.bag_of_bricks`.
+We will extend our example from before by adding metric bricks and common reusable components from `torchbricks.bag_of_bricks`.

 ```python
 import torchvision